-Choose eakin Cohesive® seals when managing a difficult to access stoma.
+Using eakin Cohesive® seals for the management of difficult to access stomas

 Case study submitted by: Margie Reid, Clinical Practice Consultant, Stomal Therapy Nurse (Credentialled), Adelaide, South Australia.